Fault Protection Layouts

 • Clear responsibility boundary between utility and microgrid

-Often required for compliance and utility coordination.
+Often required for utility coordination and compliance.

 Recommended Elements in Microgrid Protection Layouts